Discover the best of Switzerland on three of the country's most celebrated rail journeys.

 Arrive in Kolkata (Calcutta) and transfer to the Oberoi Grand for 1 night.
 (N)

-This morning, enjoy a rickshaw ride through the city centre of Kalna en route to the enchanting Rajbari complex, which is home to the highest concentration of temples in the region.
-Other temples at Rajbari include Lalji, the oldest in the complex (1739), and Krishnachandra (1751).
+Morning rickshaw ride through Kalna to the Rajbari complex, home to the highest concentration of temples in the region.
 (B, L, D)

-After a restful morning observing local life along the riverbanks, stop in the village of Mayapur, known as the birthplace of Sri Chaitanya Mahaprabhu (1486) who is considered to be an incarnation of Lord Krishna.
-Experience the fascinating culture of Krishna followers and learn about the 700,000 square foot temple that has been recently constructed in the complex.
+After a morning observing local life along the riverbanks, stop in the village of Mayapur, known as the birthplace of Sri Chaitanya Mahaprabhu (1486) considered to be the incarnation of Lord Krishna.
+Experience the fascinating culture of Krishna followers and learn about the 65,000-sq-metre temple that has been recently constructed.
 (B, L, D)

 Begin the day in Chandernagore, established as a French colony in 1673.
-The French obtained permission from Ibrahim Khan, the then Nawab of Bengal, to establish a trading post on the river banks of this city, which became a permanent French settlement in 1688.
-Explore the French colonial buildings along the promenade, including the former French governor's residence, now converted into a museum that features an exhibition of items that depict life during this period.
-Later, visit the Sacred Heart Church of Chandernagore before returning to the ship and continuing the journey downstream to Kolkata.
+Explore the colonial buildings along the promenade, including the former French governor's residence.
+Later, visit the Sacred Heart Church of Chandernagore before returning to the ship and continuing downstream to Kolkata.
 (B, L, D)

 Following breakfast, disembark the vessel and transfer back to the Oberoi Grand.
 (B)